mwinckler/RubyBotBattle/README.md

 # Bot Battle

 This is a simple bot-battling framework designed to make it more fun to learn Ruby.
-To get started, run:
+To get started, from the repository's base directory run:

 ```
 bundle